joyce-madjos/Portfolio-v2/README.md

 # Portfolio v2

-Handcrafted original design and personally hardcoded portfolio website, created from scratch.
+Second iteration of handcrafted original design and personally hardcoded portfolio website, created from scratch.
 A reflection of love for web development and commitment to excellence.

  <ul>
         <li>Figma</li>